SCZSkyward/Skyward-Geode-Collection/README.md

   - [No Robtop Logo](#no-robtop-logo)<br/>
 ## Misc
 ### Rampage!
-> [!NOTE]
-This mod will not save the icons that you click with this mod enabled by default.
-If you would like to turn this off, look at the settings page of the mod.

 This mod automatically clicks the icons on the main menu of the game.<br/>
 ## Visual<br/>
 ### No Robtop Logo